-Whilst great progress has already been made at Travers Smith to help protect the environment, the firm recognises that sustainability must be an ongoing objective in order to have a real environmental impact.
+Whilst great progress has already been made at Travers Smith to help protect the environment, the Firm recognises that sustainability must be an ongoing objective in order to have a real environmental impact.
 This objective is all the more important in light of the COVID-19 pandemic and its impact on our lives and wellbeing.

 We are fully committed to meeting this challenge and actively encourage all current and future members of the Travers Smith team to join us in meeting our goals.

 For further details on Travers Smith's environmental initiatives, please contact our Sustainability and Health & Safety Officer, Paul Mullis.